 ALSO READ: All-New Suzuki Access 125 Scooter Review

-With its specifically crafted neo-retro design, Yamaha has tried to make the Fascino stand out front the regular crowd of 110cc scooters – an attempt in which it has succeeded as well.
-With its funky yet glamorous design, the Fascino looks chic and very much feminine, which is purely made to attract the segment of young buyers.
+With its specifically crafted neo-retro design, Yamaha tried to make the Fascino stand out front the regular crowd of 110cc and now 125cc scooters – an attempt in which it succeeded as well.
+With its funky yet glamorous design, the new Fascino 125 looks chic and very much feminine, which is purely made to attract the segment of young buyers.

 Engine and Performance

-With the Fascino, Yamaha has opened an altogether new segment of retro-styled scooters at a much affordable price.
+With the Fascino 125Fi, Yamaha has opened an altogether new segment of retro-styled scooters at a much affordable price.
 However, apart from the glamorous design, there is nothing much unique on the scooter, when it comes to mechanical aspects.
-The scooter has got a decent 113cc engine which does its job fairly well, with key focus on fuel efficiency.
-However, being a Yamaha, the Fascino has no fault in its riding dynamics.
+The scooter has got a decent 125cc engine which does its job fairly well, with a key focus on fuel efficiency.
+However being a Yamaha, the Fascino has no fault in its riding dynamics.
 It would have been better if the Fascino came with a few more modern comfort and convenience features, given the fact that the competition is already moving up the game in this aspect.